Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Permanent
 **Mins:** Leadership 5

-You may now perform Projects to grant the [Endowment](endowment) Merit to others, up to rank 4, of an Ability the Exalt knows.
+You may now perform Projects to grant the Rank 4 [Endowment](endowment) Merit to those with significant ties to the character.

+Rank 3 may now be granted to mortals without restriction.

 Lore
 ----